Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, each ethnic group (Tay, Nung, Thai) in each locality has passed down different techniques for making the Tinh instrument.
 Making the Tinh instrument requires going through many complicated stages.

-Tinh lute maker Ma Doan Khanh (Tay ethnic group) in Na Chen village, Thanh Dinh commune, Dinh Hoa district, Thai Nguyen province is the 7th generation Tinh lute maker.
-The artisan shared that the Tinh lute consists of main parts: the body made from half a dried gourd, the neck is usually made from ink rope wood, and the strings are made from spun silk.
+Tinh lute maker Ma Doan Khanh (Tay ethnic group) in Na Chen village, Thanh Dinh commune, Dinh Hoa district, Thai Nguyen province is the 7th generation to make Tinh lute.
+The artist shared that Tinh lute consists of main parts: the body made from half a dried gourd, the neck is usually made from ink rope wood, and the strings are made from spun silk.
 The most difficult part of making Tinh lute is finding the gourd.
 You have to choose a gourd that is not too big, not too small, the mouth must be round, with a circumference of 60 - 70 cm, it must be old, the outer shape is round and beautiful, the skin is thick, when tapped it must make a clear sound, only then will the lute have the right tone.

 Artisan Ma Doan Khanh practices making Tinh lute

 The next step is to make the lid.
 The lid is a light piece of wood, usually made from the milk flower tree (the body), some places use the vông tree, because the wood is soft enough to create resonance, about 3 mm thick.
-In the past, there was no glue, so the Tay people had to go into the forest to find rosewood.
+In the past, there was no glue, the Tay people had to go into the forest to find rosewood.
 The resin collection was not available all year round because there was only one season a year.

-According to artisan Ma Doan Khanh, for the Tinh lute, the standard sound or not depends on the experience and the penetrating ear of the craftsman.
+According to artisan Ma Doan Khanh, for the Tinh lute, the standard sound or not depends on the experience and the perceptive ear of the craftsman.
 Therefore, to have a good instrument with standard sound, the craftsman must also be someone who knows how to sing Then melodies, basic musical intervals, and music theory.
 For artisan Ma Doan Khanh, he knows how to sing Then melodies and play the Tinh lute, so tuning the strings usually does not take much time.
 After completing the Tinh lute, he plays a Then melody to check the sound quality of the instrument.

 Tourists enjoy the Tinh lute.

-Compared to before, artisan Ma Doan Khanh only regrets that the strings are no longer made of silk, so he has to use fishing line.
+Compared to before, artisan Ma Doan Khanh only regrets that the strings are no longer made of silk so he has to use fishing line.
 "Silk strings have a clear, ancient sound.
 But now silk strings are hard to find anymore" - artisan Ma Doan Khanh regrets.

 According to artisan Ma Doan Khanh, another thing to think about is passing on the profession to the 8th generation of the Tinh lute-making family.
 Currently, artisan Khanh has 4 children but has not passed on the profession to anyone because all of them work in industrial zones.
-How to pass on the ancestors' profession to descendants, to preserve the Tinh lute is a thought of artisan Ma Doan Khanh.
-However, artisan Ma Doan Khanh believes that with the attention of central and local authorities, Then singing and Tinh lute will be increasingly developed and widely spread, along with his own passion, he will be able to pass on the ancestors' profession to his children and grandchildren, contributing to preserving and spreading the art of Then singing and Tinh lute./.
+How to pass on the ancestors' profession to descendants, to preserve the Tinh lute sound is a thought of artisan Ma Doan Khanh.
+However, artisan Ma Doan Khanh believes that with the attention of central and local levels, Then singing and Tinh lute will be increasingly developed and spread widely, along with his own passion, he will be able to pass on the ancestors' profession to his children and grandchildren, contributing to preserving and spreading the art of Then singing and Tinh lute./.

 Source: https://toquoc.vn/gin-giu-nghe-thuat-lam-dan-tinh-20241202215040374.htm